//not the thank-you page How is Fault Determined in a Car Accident? - Detroit Injury Lawyer

 • Establish who was wearing their seatbelt.

 If the three-car accident involves questions of speed, traffic violations, collision severity, the order of impact, etc., your claim could benefit from hiring an accident reconstructionist.
-If it's clear who caused the sequence of crashes, then it's not necessary to hire an expert.
+Hiring an expert is unnecessary if it’s clear who caused the crash sequence.

 Determining fault in a three-car collision is typically complicated.
 You should be focused on your recovery and getting back to work rather than being stressed and trying to pursue a third-party injury claim.
-To learn more about how our Detroit auto accident lawyers can help, contact Goodman Acker, P.C., online today, or call us at 248-617-0921 to schedule an initial consultation.
+Thankfully, our Detroit auto accident lawyers can help while you focus on recovering and returning to your life.